LYZER03/Blogging-Application/README.md

   * Comments: The task could not be completed.
   * Task feedback: Comments were supposed to be linked to the created post articles.
 * **Post modification and removal**
-  * Grade: 0 points
+  * Grade: 4 points
-  * Comments: The task could not be completed.
+  * Comments: We added a check to see if the logged-in user is the author of the displayed article.
+Based on this check, I conditionally showed buttons for deleting and editing the article.
+The delete functionality uses Supabase to delete the article upon user confirmation.
+The edit functionality redirects the user to an article editing page with the article ID in the URL.
-  * Task feedback: The option to edit the post was supposed to be enabled for the user who had created it.
+  * Task feedback: The task was clear and relevant, involving common actions in article management.
+It required knowledge of React, Next.js, and Supabase integration, making it moderately challenging.
+Overall, it provided a practical exercise for improving skills in building interactive web applications
 * **Search**
   * Grade: 2 points
   * Comments: The search bar was visually created, but it does not incorporate the functionality to search for articles.